Kildare: Transport

 Kildare is served by the R445 and M7 roads.
-Aircoach operates an expressway service between Dublin and Cork which calls at Kildare, whilst Dublin Coach operates services to the Red Cow (with a connection to Dublin city centre), Dublin Airport and Portlaoise.
-The Dublin Coach service also has a stop at the "Kildare Village" retail outlet development.
+Dublin Coach operates services to the Red Cow (with a connection to Dublin city centre), Dublin Airport and Portlaoise.
+The Dublin Coach service also has a stop at the "Kildare Village" retail outlet development with connections to Dublin City Centre, Ennis, Tralee and Limerick.
 Go Ahead Ireland have two services through Kildare.
 126 is Dublin-Kildare, 126e is Dublin-Rathangan.
+Kildare is also served by the 883 TFI Local Link service from Newbridge to Athy.

 Kildare railway station is located on the Dublin-Cork mainline railway line, with a connection to Waterford also, and options to change down the line for Limerick, Galway and Westport and Ballina.
 It is served by the south western commuter service as well.
 From the station, a community transport company serves Milltown, Nurney and Kildangan, there is a shuttle bus service to "Kildare Village" and on race days, also a shuttle bus to the Curragh Racecourse.